srl-labs/pydantic-srlinux/README.md

 >
 > Limitations:
 >
-> - network instance and system modules are not yet supported
+> - system module is not yet supported
 > - models are generated without if-features flag set, this means all if-features are implicitly enabled.
 Note, that this will render models for features that your hardware might not have.
 > - if you found additional limitations, please open an issue or reach out in [Discord](https://discord.gg/tZvgjQ6PZf).